ArmanBehnam/MCI2D/README.md

 This repository contains code and analysis for studying Mild Cognitive Impairment (MCI) progression using Graph Neural Networks (GNNs) explanation methods, with a focus on causal relationships and explainability.

 We analyze MCI progression and reversion using temporal medical data through a novel approach combining GNNs with causal explanation methods.
-Our research focuses on identifying key factors influencing MCI transitions and understanding their causal relationships. [https://www.youtube.com/watch?v=TGNxpDf3Hyk](**Video**)    paper
+Our research focuses on identifying key factors influencing MCI transitions and understanding their causal relationships. [**Video**](https://www.youtube.com/watch?v=TGNxpDf3Hyk) and paper

 ## Installation